GB127/SJ-rando/README.md

                 -> 64 is vanilla.
             - All the others acceleration of the distribution are adjusted with the same ratio of vanilla max accel vs. randomized max accel.

-# Modes:
-    -> Normal : This is the normal mode.
-No major changes.
-    -> reckless : This mode will remove the constraints that block you from being a true bulldozer.
-Fear not of the walls nor enemies with this mode!
-This doesn't remove the OHKO collisions from the last level.
-        -> This mode highlight the rocket's randomizer -> disable any rocket damage from enemies bullet.
-        -> Disable any rocket damage from wall collisions.

 # ACKNOLEDGEMENTS: